NachtRaveVL/virtmem-continued/doc/manual.md

 ## Shouldn't I be worried about wear leveling when using the SD allocator?
 Maybe, possibly not.
 A quick google reveales that most SD cards should have something called 'wear leveling', meaning that you probably don't have to worry about it.
-In any case, `virtmem` tries to reduce writes whenever possible.
+In any case, `virtmem-continued` tries to reduce writes whenever possible.
 Furthermore, to get an indication of how much is written, have a look at the [statistics functions](@ref statf).